 You must use an up to date browser to ensure you don’t experience compatibility issues when accessing Turnitin.
-We recommend that you use Chrome, Firefox or Safari (on a Mac) and stay up to date with the latest versions.
+We recommend that you use Chrome or Firefox and stay up to date with the latest versions.
+Safari browser users occasionally have problems submitting to Turnitin.
+Read our blog post for further information.
 Turnitin do not support Internet Explorer.

 Use pdf where possible for Turnitin submission, but you should still refer to your School's instructions to see if there is a specific format required.

 Save and close the file in your Wordprocessor before you try to submit to either a Blackboard or Turnitin assignment.
 Re-open your file to verify it's saved correctly.

 If you're using OpenOffice, use the odt format or save as a pdf.
 The files you submit to Turnitin must satisfy some basic requirements - see the Turnitin guide for more info on files and common problems with submissions.

 Tempting as it is, don’t leave submissions until the last minute—you don't want to miss the deadline and you'll need to complete your upload before your time's up!

 At busy times, Turnitin can take a few minutes to process papers.
 If your internet connection is slow it could take longer than you think to navigate to the submission page and upload, especially on a shared home internet connection.

 Double clicking or repeated clicking on submit buttons doesn’t help.
 Click once and wait for the page to load.
 Clicking twice won’t speed things up!